 The Guild’s patrons are the Archbishops of Canterbury and York and the President of the Methodist Council.

-Earlier this year the Guild approached me to be its first President.
+The Guild approached me to be its first President.

 There are a number of reasons why I am delighted to take on this role.
 First, Health and Faith, and the links between it, seems to have become for me a mission.
 In fact, it’s the reason I do almost everything I do.